NikChhillar/personal-discord/README.md

-# Discord Clone using Next.js
+# EchoSphere (A social media platform) using Next.js

-Welcome to the documentation for the Discord Clone project built using Next.js.
+Welcome to the documentation for the echosphere project built using Next.js.
 This project aims to replicate the popular features of Discord, offering real-time messaging, voice and video calls, member management, server customization, and more.
 The application is designed to provide a seamless and intuitive user experience while maintaining a professional and modern UI.

 ## Table of Contents